Principled Guide to Sanctions Compliance Programmes

 - failure to understand the applicability of sanctions;

 - facilitation of transactions by non-US persons in respect of US sanctions;

 - utilising the US financial system for commercial transactions involving persons or entities subject to US sanctions;

 - inadequate sanctions screening; and

 - inadequate due diligence on customers and third parties.

 Many OFAC civil settlements have resulted from voluntary self-disclosures of apparent violations in which the above-mentioned preventative measures were not taken or were inadequate.
 Understanding where others have failed is a key component of determining whether your own sanctions compliance programme will be effective.

 What constitutes a good sanctions compliance programme?

-Sanctions is, quite rightly, a high compliance priority for many businesses and, in recent times, regulators and enforcement agencies have provided guidance on what to consider when assessing a sanctions compliance programme.
+Sanctions are, quite rightly, a high compliance priority for many businesses, and, in recent times, regulators and enforcement agencies have provided guidance on what to consider when assessing a sanctions compliance programme.
 Key guidance to note includes:

 - FAQs published by OFAC in respect of sanctions compliance;